SAML single sign-on

 Are there any Atlassian cloud products that SAML isn't available for yet?

-SAML single sign-on isn't available yet for Trello, or Statuspage, but we have plans to gradually roll out SAML single sign-on for these products.
+SAML single sign-on isn't available yet for Trello or Statuspage, but we have plans to gradually roll out SAML single sign-on for these products.
 All managed Trello users will be able to log in with single sign-on starting June 1, 2020.

 How does authentication with REST APIs work?